hkcodebase/aws/ec2/README.md

     - A single EC2 Instance can have multiple EBS Volumes and one of them will be root volume
     - EBS Volume can be deleted on EC2 instance termination by selecting attribute delete on termination.
     - Root EBS volume by default is selected to delete on ec2 instance termination.

-    ** EBS Volumes are network drives with good but limited performance and can be retained once ec2 instance is terminated
+    - EBS Volumes are network drives with good but limited performance and can be retained once ec2 instance is terminated
+    - EBS Volumes are of 6 types and which one to use depends on use case.
+    - Consider these while selecting EBS [Volume type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) - size, throughput and IOPS (I/O operations per second)

     #### EBS Snapshots
     - Snapshots are backup of your EBS volumes at a point of time